Adnaviria: Phylogenetics

 Viruses in Adnaviria have potentially existed for a long time, as it is thought that they may have infected the last archaeal common ancestor.
 In general, they show no genetic relation to viruses outside the realm.
 The only genes that are shared with other viruses are glycosyltransferases, ribbon-helix-helix transcription factors, and anti-CRISPR proteins.
 Adnaviruses are morphologically similar to non-archaeal filamentous viruses but their virions are built from different capsid proteins.
-Viruses of Clavaviridae, a family of filamentous archaeal viruses morphologically similar to adnaviruses, likewise possess MCPs that show no relation to the MCPs of viruses in Adnaviria and for that reason are excluded from the realm.
+Viruses of Clavaviridae, a family of filamentous archaeal viruses, likewise possess MCPs and virion organization that show no relation to the MCPs and virion organization of viruses in Adnaviria and for that reason are excluded from the realm.

 Classification

-Adnaviria is monotypic down to the rank of its sole class, Tokiviricetes, which has two orders.
+Adnaviria is monotypic down to the rank of its sole class, Tokiviricetes, which has three orders.
 This taxonomy is shown hereafter: